Pastor's Desk

 Prayer:

-Almighty and everlasting God, mercifully look upon our infirmities and stretch forth the hand of Your majesty to heal and defend us; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
+Almighty and merciful God, it is by Your grace that we live as Your people who offer acceptable service.
+Grant that we may walk by faith, and not by sight, in the way that leads to eternal life; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
 Amen!

-Second Sunday after Epiphany
+Seventh Sunday after Pentecost

 Dear brothers and sisters in Christ,